lynnpye/sl_triggers/src/sl_triggers_function_library.md

 ### deb_msg

 **Description**
-Joins all <msg> arguments together and adds the text to SKSE\Plugins\sl_triggers\debugmsg.log Text is always appended to the log, so if you use this, it will only grow in size until you truncate it.
+Joins all <msg> arguments together and logs to "<Documents>\My Games\Skyrim Special Edition\SKSE\sl-triggers.log" This file is truncated on game start.

 **Parameters**